A lizard under an umbrella in the rain

 1. 5 life insurance scams

-2. How to keep an eye out for life insurance scams
+3. How to avoid life insurance scams

 5 life insurance scams